 Symptoms and signs of alpha-1 can vary greatly among individuals.
 Some people living with the condition get their first symptoms in childhood, while others don’t experience any symptoms until they are 60 years old.
-The organs that are most commonly affected by Alpha-1 are the liver, lungs, and skin.
+The organs that are most commonly affected by AAT deficiency are the liver, lungs, and skin.

 Here are the symptoms those with an alpha-1 deficiency may experience according to affected organs:

 - Liver: Fatigue, swelling of belly or legs, loss of appetite and weight loss, jaundice (yellow discoloration of the skin or eyes), blood in stool, and/or vomiting blood.